Hubs-Foundation/hubs-cloud/community-edition/readme.md

     - the yaml file is the entire infra on kubernetes, use a git to track changes and an ops pipeline to auto deploy
         - ie put the yaml file on a github repo and use github action to deploy to your hosting env
     - use dev env for staging/testing
+        - use spot instances for nodes to save $
         - develop and integrate automated testing scripts into the ops pipeline